-The 102nd birth anniversary of the man named Manjeri Narayanan Nambiar or M.N.
-Nambiar falls on 07 March 2021.
+The 103rd birth anniversary of the man named Manjeri Narayanan Nambiar or M.N.
+Nambiar fell on 07 March 2022.
 The popular Tamil film actor excelled in playing the villain on screen.
 Nambiar was a terrible villain who could terrify people by merely grimacing and scowling.
 M.N.
 Nambiar was arguably the greatest screen villain of Tamil cinema.

 Nambiar was a rare individual who played villainous roles on screen while remaining a virtuous person with saintly qualities off-screen.
 Contrary to his villainous screen persona, Nambiar was in real life a teetotaller and vegetarian and, above all, a man who upheld ethical values without any scandal or gossip ever being attributed to him.